aabbcvc/aabbcvc.github.io/_posts/Threat Research/2026-05-02-SEA-CPanel.md

 # Conclusion

 The exposed infrastructure examined in this blog provides a useful view into a threat actor that combined **speed, opportunism, and persistence**.
-Within days of public disclosure, the actor had operationalised open-source tooling for **CVE-2026-41940** and was interactively testing it against **South-East Asian government and military entities**, as well as internet-facing hosting infrastructure.
+Within days of public disclosure, the actor had leveraged open-source tooling for **CVE-2026-41940** and was interactively testing it against **South-East Asian government and military entities**, as well as internet-facing hosting infrastructure.
 At the same time, the recovered server also contained a separate custom exploit chain for an **Indonesian** defence-sector web portal.

 Ctrl-Alt-Intel found the activity prior to **CPanel**/**CVE-2026-41940** most interesting.
 The actor built a durable access layer using **OpenVPN**, **Ligolo**, **systemd persistence**, and then used that access to pivot into an internal network and exfiltrate a substantial corpus of Chinese railway-sector documents.